sintrb/AndroidDemos/README.md

 AndroidDemos
 ============

-Same Android Demos From Sin.
+Some Android Demos From Sin.